Konstantin8105/Matrix-Multiply-Part1/README.md

 	return true
 }
 ```
-Put out "simple, first" algorithm inside function outside of test.
+Put our "simple, first" algorithm inside function outside of test.
 Like that:
 ```golang
 func mmSimple(A, B, C *[][]float64) {
 	n := len(*A)